GAN-Based Multi-View Video Coding with Spatio-Temporal EPI Reconstruction: Related work

 Multi-view video coding adds inter-view prediction to the standard of High Efficiency Video Coding (HEVC).
 It also introduces the concept of depth map, in which each viewpoint has an additional depth video.
 Therefore, we divide multi-view video coding into two categories: general multi-view video coding and depth map-based multi-view video coding.

 \textbf{General multi-view video coding.} MV-HEVC is the sate-of-the-art standard, which inspires many improvements on its modules.
 Hannuksela \emph{et al.} \cite{hannuksela2015overview} made a stage summary of multi-view extensions for HEVC and described the standard practices for multi-view video coding, which sets a milestone for the future work.
-To address the problem of inefficient motion vector prediction, Lee \emph{et al.} \cite{lee2017efficient} recommended an intra-frame motion vector prediction based on the geometry interrelationship between two adjacent viewpoints derived from epipolar geometry, similarity and affine transformation.
 Unlike the traditional RD model, Li \emph{et al.} \cite{li2020bit} proposed a multi-view bit allocation method based on the exact target bit relationship between base view and dependent view.
-To reduce coding complexity, Jiang \emph{et al.} \cite{jiang2019fast} put forward inter-frame prediction method that reveals the relationship between mode selection and coding distortion threshold by a perceptual distortion threshold model.
+To reduce coding complexity, Khan \emph{et al.} \cite{Khan2021} propose an Efficient Inter-Prediction Mode Decision (EIPMD) technique utilizes the Coding Unit (CU) splitting information of the base view to find its relation with the prediction Modes.
+Xu \emph{et al.} \cite{Xu2021} proposed a flexible complexity optimization framework that reduces encoder complexity according to external-defined constraints by minimizing the cost of alternative partitioning using a probability-driven approach known as APC.
+This method dynamically adjusts local candidate partitions to meet the target local complexity constraint.
 Li \emph{et al.} \cite{Li:SPIC21} proposed an RD optimization for the dependent viewpoint based on inter-viewpoint dependencies, and greatly improved its performance in MVC.
-In these general methods, the bitrate may increase sharply with the number of viewpoints, which is because the original video needs to be encoded in each viewpoint rather than the side information.
+In these general methods, the bitrates may increase sharply with the number of viewpoints, which is because the original video needs to be encoded in each viewpoint rather than the side information.